Los Ingobernables: La Facción Ingobernable

 On September 4, 2021, it was announced that Dralístico had joined La Facción Ingobernable, alongside his father and his brothers.
 On October 9, at Héroes Inmortales XIV, Dralístico and Dragon Lee challenged Los Lucha Bros (Fénix and Pentagón Jr.) for the AAA World Tag Team Championship, after they had retained the title over Jinetes del Aire (Hijo del Vikingo and Laredo Kid).
 On October 27, ROH announced that they would be releasing all talent from their contracts and going on hiatus following their Final Battle event on December 11.
 This marked the end of the group's ROH branch.

 On April 28, 2022, Vangellys joined the group.
+On May 29, 2022, Rush made his All Elite Wrestling (AEW) debut during the promotion's Double or Nothing pay-per-view, aligning with his former partner Andrade El Idolo and José the Assistant, starting a branch of LFI in AEW.
+In late 2022, Dralístico began to appear in AEW and Preston Vance was recruited to join LFI.
+Around the same time, Andrade quietly left LFI during recovery from an injury.

+On June 10, 2023, both Rush and La Bestia departed AAA, ending the branch of LFI in the promotion.